JuliaGraphs/Graphs.jl/docs/src/developing.md

 #### Note on inheriting from AbstractSimpleGraph

-Every subtype of AbstractSimpleGraph must return neighbors in ascending order.
+Every subtype of `AbstractSimpleGraph` must have vertices forming a `UnitRange` starting from 1 and return `neighbors` in ascending order.
+The extend to which code for graph types other than subtypes of `AbstractSimpleGraph` does not rely on `AbstractSimpleGraph` assumptions needs to be carefully checked, though in principle the requirement is only part of the `AbstractSimpleGraph` API.